pransin/np-nmb/README.md

 ### NMB API

 - msget_nmb(): It takes port number as a parameter and returns a Unix Domain Datagram socket for the client process
 - msgsnd_nmb(): It is used by both client and error process to send a message to its local server (on Unix Domain Socket).
 It accepts the client socket fd, destination ip and port and message to be sent and its size as parameters and sends the message to the corresponding local server (on Unix Domain Socket).
 If error process uses this API, it passes NULL and 0 as destination ip and port respectively.
-It also sets the mtype of the message using destination ip and port number
+It also sets the mtype of the message using destination ip and port number (mtype = 0 for error processes)
 - msgrcv_nmb(): It tries to fetch messages from message queue (if message queue is non empty).
 If the message queue is empty, it fetches the message from its socket (which is passed as a parameter)

 ### Local server